Last updated on November 1st, 2019 at 01:22 pm

 Living In The Moment

-Ultimately I think it is bravest and wisest to live our lives as if we don’t know how much time we have left on this earth – because we truly don’t know.
+Ultimately I think it is bravest and wisest to live our lives as if we don’t know how much time we have left on this earth – because we genuinely don’t know.
 Things can change in an instant.

 I love Gandhi’s quote: “Live as if you were to die tomorrow.
 Learn as if you were to live forever.”